Hybrid Training for Vision-Language-Action Models: Related Work

 \textbf{Vision-Language-Action models.} Open-source efforts in the robotics field, such as the Open X-Embodiment dataset \citep{embodimentcollaboration2024openx}, have fueled progress in the development of large VLAs \citep{kim2024openvla, black2024pi0, wen2024tinyvla, octomodelteam2024octo, jiang2023vima}.
 Recent works have also explored hierarchical VLA architectures~\citep{shi2025hirobot, nvidia2025gr00tn1}, showing they can be beneficial for solving open-ended and long-horizon tasks.
 Our work aims to improve VLA's performance, by improving the way available reasoning annotations and action data is used, independently of the architecture used.

 \textbf{Chain-of-Thought (CoT) and reasoning.} Generating a chain of thought has shown improved performance in LLMs solving complex reasoning tasks \citep{wei2022chain}.
 Additionally, reasoning has shown notable success using RL with verifiable rewards, coupled with Supervised Finetuning (SFT) on example reasoning traces \citep{deepseekai2025deepseekr1, havrilla2024teaching}.
-CoT techniques specifically for VLMs \citep{shao2024visualcot} and VLAs have also been researched \citep{zawalski24ecot, zhao2025cotvla}.
+CoT techniques specifically for VLMs \citep{shao2024visualcot} and VLAs have also been researched \citep{zawalski24ecot, zhao2025cotvla, lin2025onetwovla, intelligence2025pi05}.
 In particular, ECoT \citep{zawalski24ecot} shows that embodied thoughts can greatly improve the agent's predictions in robotics, despite the higher inference costs.
 Our work grounds on their findings and proposes a method that accomplishes both strong performance and fast inference.

 \textbf{Hybrid reasoning.} Recent works have attempted to distill slow thinking capabilities into faster models \citep{deng2024explicitcotimplicitcot, yu2024distilling21}.
 Closely related to our method is DualFormer~\citep{su2025dualformer}, which proposes to train a language model by systematically dropping out reasoning traces.
 In robotics domain, RFST~\citep{zhu2024fastslowmanipulation} proposes a hierarchical setup that uses a discriminator to decide whether to switch to the fast or slow system, with the respective model of the chosen mode being then used as the policy.
-Concurrent work \citep{chen2025ecot-lite} also showed that reasoning pre-training and/or dropout can improve performance of VLAs. \citep{ecot} Our work, instead, provides a method to train a single hybrid system that learns to conditionally generate a variety of outputs.
+Concurrent work \citep{chen2025ecot-lite} also shows that reasoning pre-training, co-training and/or dropout can improve performance of VLAs, by improving the representation learned by the model.
+Our work, instead, provides a method to train a single hybrid system that learns to conditionally generate a variety of outputs.